Image of black board with a light bulb drawn on it

 Valerie Sessa, Professor, received a PhD in Industrial and Organizational Psychology from New York University.
 Her research interests include leadership development in college students and continuous learning at the individual, group, and organizational levels.
 She teaches courses including Leadership Theory and Development, Groups in Organizations and Work Attitudes and Motivation.
 She is the author of three books: Executive selection: Strategies for success, Jossey Bass (with Jodi Taylor, 2000), Continuous learning in Organizations: Individual, group, and organizational perspectives, Lawrence Erlbaum Associates, Inc. (with Manny London, 2005), Work group learning: Understanding, improving, and assessing how groups learn in organizations, Lawrence Erlbaum Associates, Inc. (edited with Manny London, 2008), and has one book in progress: College Student Leadership Development: Learning from Experience, Taylor and Francis.

-Dr. Spat-Lemus, Clinical Specialist, received her PhD in Clinical Psychology with Health Emphasis and training in Clinical Neuropsychology from the Ferkauf Graduate School of Psychology at Yeshiva University.
+Dr. Spat-Lemus, Assistant Teaching Professor, received her PhD in Clinical Psychology with Health Emphasis and training in Clinical Neuropsychology from the Ferkauf Graduate School of Psychology at Yeshiva University.
 She completed a two-year Postdoctoral Fellowship in Neuropsychology at the Icahn School of Medicine at Mount Sinai in New York.
 Dr. Spat-Lemus conducts research/publishes on the neurocognitive performance in patients with neurological/medical disorders, as well as on the cross-cultural aspects of neuropsychological testing and treatment.
 Most recently, she was a clinical neuropsychologist and Assistant Professor of Neuropsychology at Weill Cornell Medicine’s (WCM) Department of Neurological Surgery.
 Dr. Spat-Lemus currently serves as the Director of the Clinical MA Psychology Program at MSU.

 Kenneth Sumner received a PhD from Bowling Green State University and is a Professor in the Department of Psychology and the Associate Provost for Academic Affairs.
 His research interests include leadership, attitudes, and psychometrics.